-- >>> Profile System Software 3.2 of Profile System Software requires: - A PDR 400 system, or a PDR 200 system upgraded with a DVCPRO Codec board.
+- >>> Profile System Software 3.2.7 of Profile System Software requires: - A PDR 400 system, or a PDR 200 system upgraded with a DVCPRO Codec board.
 All DVCPRO Codec boards must be Revision 2, mod level 3 or higher. - Windows NT 4.0 with Service Pack 3 and the Year 2000 Hotfix.
-You'll find more information about the Windows NT requirement in the section called "Microsoft Windows NT Support" on page 18.
-Please note that this release is not approved for operation with Windows NT 3.51. - >>> Do not install Profile System Software 3.2 on PDR 100 or PDR 300 systems, or on PDR 200 systems which are not equipped with DVCPRO Codec boards. - >>> You must have increased enhanced disk recorder memory (RAM) to use the Profile System Software 3.2.
-Refer to "EDR Memory Requirements" on page 15 for more information. - >>> You must load the most recent EDR firmware, included with this release, to improve internal data transfers and Fibre Channel performance.
-Refer to "Updating EDR Firmware" on page 10 for more information. - >>> You must load the most recent Fibre Channel Switch mode firmware, included with this release, to improve your Fibre Channel transfer performance with a Fibre Channel switch.
-Refer to "Updating Fibre Channel Microcode" on page 11 for more information.
+You'll find more information about the Windows NT requirement in the section called "Microsoft Windows NT Support" on page 25.
+Please note that this release is not approved for operation with Windows NT 3.51. - >>> Do not install Profile System Software 3.2.7 on PDR 100 or PDR 300 systems, or on PDR 200 systems which are not equipped with DVCPRO Codec boards. - >>> You must have increased enhanced disk recorder memory (RAM) to use the Profile System Software 3.2.7.
+Refer to "EDR Memory Requirements" on page 22 for more information. - >>> You must load the most recent EDR firmware, included with this release, to improve internal data transfers and Fibre Channel performance.
+Refer to "Updating EDR Firmware" on page 9 for more information. - >>> You must load the most recent Fibre Channel Switch mode firmware, included with this release, to improve your Fibre Channel transfer performance with a Fibre Channel switch.
+Refer to "Updating Fibre Channel Microcode" on page 10 for more information. - >>> This version of Profile System Software was built using Visual C++ version 6.0.
+Applications built with earlier versions of Visual C++ may not operate correctly, and should be rebuilt using the current Profile SDK and Visual C++ version 6.0.